Lilling587/hockeyettan-stats-cfafb656/BROADCAST_NOTES.md

-# Origin Point Play – Broadcast Reference Document
+# HockeyEttan Stats – Broadcast Reference Document
 *Last updated: July 2026*

 ---

 ## 1. What Is This App and Why Does It Exist?

-**Origin Point Play** is a broadcast support tool built for HockeyEttan Södra coverage at Grästorps IK.
+**HockeyEttan Stats** is a broadcast support tool built for HockeyEttan Södra coverage at Grästorps IK.
 It serves three purposes:

 **Purpose 1: Match Briefing**
-The main dashboard scrapes stats.swehockey.se and produces a comprehensive pre-game briefing for producers and commentators: head-to-head history, current form, top scorers, goalie stats, special teams percentages, power play data, and more.
+The main dashboard scrapes stats.swehockey.se and produces a comprehensive pre-game briefing for producers and commentators: head-to-head history, current form, top scorers, goalie stats, special teams percentages, shot stats, faceoff data, and more.
 Features include auto-refresh (every 30 minutes when enabled) and a tablet-optimized mode for the commentator touchscreen.

-**Purpose 2: vMix GT Designer Backup Data Source**
+**Purpose 2: vMix Backup Data Source**
 The primary data source for vMix broadcast graphics is the official Swehockey vMix API at https://vmix-new.hockeyettan.se/api/.
-This API experienced reliability issues during peak load during the 2024-25 season.
-Origin Point Play acts as a manual backup — the producer publishes lineup and standings data through the admin UI before the game.
-If the real API fails during broadcast, vMix is switched to the backup endpoint by changing only the domain in the data source URL.
+This API experienced reliability issues during peak load (Swehockey has cut off Hockeyettan during high-traffic periods to protect SHL/Allsvenskan).
+HockeyEttan Stats acts as a manual backup — the producer publishes lineup and standings data through the admin UI before the game.
+If the real API fails during broadcast, vMix is switched to the backup endpoint by changing only the domain.

 **Purpose 3: League Stats and Comparison**
 The Compare page shows league-wide statistics: standings, Poängliga, Målvaktsliga,